skt-t1-byungi/jQuery.stringWidth/readme.md

 $("<span>ABCDEFGHIJKPQRSTUVWXYZ</span>").ellipsisWidth(100);
 // result: ???
 ```
-it`s not working. render styles is not known.
+it`s not working. render styles is not known at dettached element.

 bonus) stringWidth
 ---